 From Georg Büchner’s play completed posthumously and first staged in 1913.

-“Woyzeck Film (1979) Review: Minor Werner Herzog Effort Superior to ‘Hollywood Masterpieces’” review text © Dan Schneider; excerpt, image captions, bullet point introduction, awards information, and notes/endnotes © Alt Film Guide.
+“Woyzeck Film (1979) Review: Minor Werner Herzog Effort Superior to ‘Hollywood Masterpieces’” review text © Dan Schneider; excerpt, image captions, bullet point introduction, and notes/endnotes © Alt Film Guide.

 “Woyzeck Film (1979) Review: Minor Werner Herzog Effort Superior to ‘Hollywood Masterpieces’” is a condensed/revised version of Dan Schneider’s text currently found in its original form here.